The Central Board of Secondary Education (CBSE) has released the CBSE Class 10 admit card for 2026 on February 2-3, 2026, at cbse.gov.in.

 | Two-Phase Exam System | First implementation of NEP 2020 provision | Students get optional second attempt to improve scores |

-| Improvement Limit | Maximum 3 subjects in Phase 2 | Limited to Science, Maths, Social Science, and Languages only |
+| Improvement Limit | Maximum 3 subjects in Phase 2 | Limited to Science, math, Social Science, and Languages only |

 | Competency-Based Questions | Focus on application and analysis | Less rote memorization, more conceptual understanding |